Date & Time: September 15, 16 & 17, 2017. Arrive Friday to setup camp, events start 0900 Saturday and conclude 1800 Sunday.

 Equipment Required: Warm to cold weather outdoors clothing for wet and dry conditions, and waterproof, insulated hiker boots.
 Also mandatory: sleeping bag, sleeping pad or cot.
 Also bring any other personal outdoor gear and toiletries you require.
 Recommended: knife, binoculars and camera, tent or camping hammock.

 Campfires: Campfires will be permitted in designated fire rings..

-Level: basic to intermediate
+Level: basic to advanced

 - Campfire and trail stove cooking.